trustgraph-ai/trustgraph/ts/EFFECT_NATIVE_REWRITE_AUDIT.md

 - TrustGraph `PubSubBackend` / backend `PubSub` service is a broker adapter boundary for NATS/Pulsar-style topics, acknowledgement, schema codecs, and backend lifecycle.
 Effect's native `PubSub` can replace in-process fanout helpers, but not the distributed broker abstraction by itself.
+This was rechecked against `/home/elpresidank/YeeBois/projects/beep-effect2/.repos/effect-v4/packages/effect/src/PubSub.ts`, whose exported API is local publish/subscribe over Effect queues.
 - `ts/packages/flow/src/gateway/rpc-protocol.ts` is a Fastify socket
   compatibility bridge.
 Do not flag its internal connection maps/sets as a standalone replacement target until the gateway is ready to move onto Effect